 The illegal trade in Asian pangolins and the destruction of their habitat has made these remarkable scaled animals one of the most endangered mammal groups in the world.
 Although African pangolins face their own set of threats, this section addresses the conservation programs for Asian species.

-Despite these legal protections, pangolins are among the most numerous illegally traded animals in Southeast Asia.
+Despite these legal protections, pangolins are considered the most illegally traded mammal in the world.

 Pangolins are difficult to maintain without expert care and thus rarely survive in captivity.
 It is crucial that conservation efforts focus on the areas where pangolins are being hunted to stop their removal from the wild.
 Several organizations are working with governments, wildlife authorities, and local communities to address pangolin conservation in several key areas.

 Enforcement efforts must be ramped up to deliver a real deterrent to the illegal pangolin trade.
 This means increasing the capacity of rangers and wildlife authorities in the areas where pangolins are being hunted by providing them with tools and resources to crack down on the trade.

 In November 2008 the Pangolin Conservation Support Initiative sponsored the Pangolin Conservation Stakeholders Workshop in partnership with Conservation International in the Cardamom mountains region, one of the last known strongholds of the Malayan or Sunda pangolin (Manis javanica) in Cambodia.
 By assembling the conservation partners and law enforcement agents tasked with conserving pangolins, PCSI and CI developed targeted pangolin conservation activities, thus providing the needed awareness, education, and networking necessary to advance integrated pangolin conservation efforts in both Cambodia and at a regional level.
 Visit the Workshop page to view photos and download resources from the workshop.